This month concludes two years of daily Mysore style ashtanga yoga practice and I am grateful to have found this place

 I give thanks to my teachers and the gurus that came before them for this healing practice.
 Thanks as well to fellow ashtangis that breathe life into the practice room every day, wordlessly encouraging and inspiring one another.
 And finally – thanks for the warm, welcoming, and sacred space where we gather every morning to meet our true “selves“.

 Tracy Ochester, PsyD, RYT is a psychologist, Certified Mindfulness-Based Cognitive Therapy Teacher, and registered yoga teacher who occasionally teaches ashtanga yoga classes and workshops in the Kansas City community.
-Please visit the events calendar and workshops page to learn about upcoming offerings.
+Please visit the events calendar to learn about upcoming offerings.